Centers and Institutes

-The Center for Family, Work, and Community, which provides education, training, consultation, research and organizational support to dozens of local community groups, and which initiates numerous social, economic, and environmental programs of its own.
+The Center for Community Research and Engagement, which provides education, training, consultation, research and organizational support to dozens of local community groups, and which initiates numerous social, economic, and environmental programs of its own.
 Its goal is to promote the mental health and well being of families and communities.

 The Center for Women and Work is an interdisciplinary center dedicated to improving the conditions of work and enhancing economic opportunities for women through education, research, and social action.
 The Center offers exciting opportunities for student involvement in both research and community-based action projects relevant to the theme of women and work.